DRAGEno01/VCE-Gemini-Gems/README.md

 [MIT](https://choosealicense.com/licenses/mit/) for the GitHub project.

-All VCE documents are under copyright of the Victorian Government.
+All VCE Study Design documents are under copyright of the Victorian Government.
 You can access the documents on their website.

+As for the different files, each file has their own copyright license.

 ## Contributing